Parasite infection in a cell population: role of the partitioning kernel: Proofs

 \subsection{Proof of Section \ref{sec:role-partitioning}}

-We now explore how the long time behaviour of the infection depends on the parasites repartition kernel at division.
-We focus in particular on the uniform and the equal sharings, two cases where explicit computations are doable.
+We now explore how the long time behaviour of the infection depends on the parasites repartition kernel.
+We focus in particular on the uniform and the equal sharing, two cases where explicit computations are doable.

 \begin{proof}[Proof of Corollary \ref{Cor_CNS_ext_ps_unif}] We first consider $\kappa(d\theta)=d\theta$.
 We get $\lambda^-=-1$ and for $\lambda>-1$,

 The minimum of $\laplexp$ on $(-1,\infty)$ is reached at $ \hat{\tau} = \sqrt{2rg^{-1}}-1 $ and equals